bouzaien/battleship/README.md

 ## Simulate a Game

-To play a game, use the `src/simulate.py` script.
+To simulate a game, use the `src/simulate.py` script.

 ## Generate Data